-(controversy) screening covers PAI indicators such as: violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises, or lack of processes and compliance mechanisms to monitor compliance with those regulations, and exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons).
+Upon a new investment, the Investment Manager checks and confirms the status of new holdings in regard to norms and controversies.
+This norms-based (controversy) screening covers PAI indicators such as: violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises, or lack of processes and compliance mechanisms to monitor compliance with those regulations, and exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons).

-Furthermore, all 14 mandatory PAI indicators, as stated in Annex I of Regulation (EU) 2018/2088, are currently assessed at holding level to the extent that data is available, in both absolute terms and in comparison with industry peers, as part of the investment process and the holistic assessment of company quality.
+Furthermore, all mandatory PAI indicators of table 1 of Annex I of Regulation (EU) 2018/2088 and two voluntary PAI indicators of tables 2 and 3 of Annex I of Regulation (EU) 2018/2088, are currently assessed at holding level to the extent that data is available, in both absolute terms and in comparison with industry peers, as part of the investment process and the holistic assessment of company quality.
 The team reviews the most up to date PAI data extracted from service providers' databases and ensures that selected investments are not outliers in any of their actual PAI performances.

-Following the requirements of Regulation (EU) 2019/2088, and the information to be disclosed pursuant to Article 11(2) of that Regulation, the Investment Manager will publish the information on principal adverse impacts on sustainability factors in the annual report referred to in Article 69 of Directive 2009/65/EC in due course and in line with regulatory requirements.
+Following the requirements of Regulation (EU) 2019/2088, and the information to be disclosed pursuant to Article 11(2) of that Regulation, the Investment Manager publishes the information on principal adverse impacts on sustainability factors in the annual report referred to in Article 69 of Directive 2009/65/EC.

-The Sub-Fund's investment objective is to achieve a combination of income and long-term capital appreciation.
+The Sub-Fund's investment objective is to achieve a combination of income and longterm capital appreciation.
 The Sub-Fund is balanced and invests in both equity and fixed income.
 Within equities, the investment strategy is focused on quality companies exposed to structural trends led by innovation and sustainability.
 Within fixed income, the investment strategy is focused on Nordic fixed income instruments, mainly corporate bonds.